Senior and Administrative Staff

 Scott has more than 15 years of experience in higher education settings.
 He was previously the Vice President for Institutional Strategy and Chief Information Officer at Eastern Menonite University (EMU).
 Prior to that position, he held roles as Vice President for Institutional Effectiveness & Strategic Planning and Director of Institutional Research and Effectiveness at EMU.
 His main areas of responsibility were strategic planning, assessment, institutional research, accreditation, analytics, and oversight of campus technology.
 Scott has also served as the Director of Assessment and Institutional Research and then the Interim Vice President for Enrollment and Marketing at Goshen College.
 Scott gained early experience in Institutional Research (IR) serving in a variety of roles including Research Analyst over five years in the IR office at Massachusetts Institute of Technology.
 He earned his Ed.D. and Ed.M in Higher Education from Harvard University and B.A. from Goshen College.

-As the Director of Education and Academic Affairs, Dr. Tammi Damas works closely with Provost Robert Groves and Vice Provost for Education, Dr. Rohan Williamson, in the planning and oversight of the full range of responsibilities related to program review, program development, accreditation, and curriculum innovation.
+As the Director of Education and Academic Affairs, Dr. Tammi Damas works closely with Provost Robert Groves and Vice Provost for Education, Dr. David Edelstein, in the planning and oversight of the full range of responsibilities related to program review, program development, accreditation, and curriculum innovation.
 Tammi rejoins Georgetown after having served as the Associate Dean for the Division of Nursing at Howard University.
 In this position, Tammi served as the Chief Nurse Administrator where she oversaw the daily operations for undergraduate and graduate nursing programs, including the supervision of faculty members, the development of graduate student curriculum, and the management of budgets within the College of Nursing and Allied Health Sciences.
 Prior to her service at Howard University, Tammi worked as an Assistant Professor at Georgetown University School of Nursing and Health Studies where she was deeply involved with curricular and student development.

 Arun is a Senior Advisor to the Provost.
 Over his 17 years as a Partner at Columbia Capital, Arun focused on investments in Federal, Cybersecurity, AI, and Information service business and remains actively involved with its portfolio companies.
 In addition, he teaches “Entrepreneurial Finance and Venture Capital” at Georgetown Business School and “New Ventures in Washington: Valley Meets Mission” at Stanford in Washington.
 Arun is a member of Senator Mark Warner’s Cybersecurity Task Force, Georgetown’s Entrepreneurship Advisory Board, the Stanford in Washington Advisory Board and a Strategic Advisor to CEO of Think Food Group.